-The data was preprocessed using the Corpus Workbench (Evert & Hardie 2011), all ags were coded in R 4.1.0 (R Core Team 2021; Dowle & Srinivasan 2021), figures were created with ggplot2 (Wickham 2016).
+The data was preprocessed using the Corpus Workbench (Evert & Hardie 2011), all analyses were coded in R 4.1.0 (R Core Team 2021; Dowle & Srinivasan 2021), figures were created with ggplot2 (Wickham 2016).

 https://twitter.com/hashtag/streisanded

 When only one set of graphs is shown, the patterns depicted are roughly representative of those observed for the other two models unless further discussed.